By: Puranjay Singh Last updated: 20 September 2017

 Getting the most from social media is more than just filling your sharing queue with engaging content.
 You have to use the right sharing tools in the right place and give the right nudge to spur shares.

-Let's look at some growth hacks to do this.
+Let's look at some growth hacking tactics to do this.

 This is a ridiculously simple - yet effective - tactic to rack up those Instagram followers.